IBM-ICP-CoC/charts/stable/kubetoy/README.md

 app.

-Versions 1.7.0 has mutation button to evaluate ICP 3.1.0 Mutation Advisor, and Liunx Stress page.
+Versions 1.7.1 has mutation button to evaluate ICP 3.1.0 Mutation Advisor, and Linux Stress page.

 ## Configuration